 \subsection{Covariance Analysis}

 To characterize the relative uncertainties during the autonomous terminal phase, the authors utilize JPL's Mission Analysis, Operations, and Navigation Toolkit Environment (MONTE) software to perform covariance analysis for each spacecraft and ISO trajectory pair.
 The details of this analysis are covered in \cite{ISO_covariance_study}.
-In summary each ISO's uncertainty over time is estimated via simulated ground based astrometric observations with realistic constraints based on view geometries.
-During cruise the spacecraft's uncertainty over time is estimated via Earth based radiometric tracking data.
-Then during approach the affects of OpNav data is added and drives down the ISO's uncertainty and overall relative uncertainty up until the final GITL cutoff.
-After which the autonomous phase is modeled by removing radiometric tracking and altering the OpNav cadence to resemble more rapid autonomous tracking.
-With this method the authors are able to, with high fidelity, estimate what the entire relative uncertainty profile through the mission all the way to encounter.
+In summary, each ISO's uncertainty over time is estimated via simulated ground-based astrometric observations with realistic constraints based on view geometries.
+During the cruise, the spacecraft's uncertainty over time is estimated via Earth-based radiometric tracking data.
+Then, during the approach, the effects of OpNav data are added and drive down the ISO's uncertainty and overall relative uncertainty up until the final GITL cutoff.
+After this, the autonomous phase is modeled by removing radiometric tracking and altering the OpNav cadence to resemble more rapid autonomous tracking.
+With this method, the authors are able to, with high fidelity, estimate the entire relative uncertainty profile through the mission all the way to the encounter.
 This data can then be used to inform control design.